Roman Republic: Pyrrhic War

 He escaped the Italian deadlock by answering a call for help from Syracuse, where tyrant Thoenon was desperately fighting an invasion from Carthage.
-Pyrrhus could not let them take the whole island as it would have compromised his ambitions in the western Mediterranean and so declared war on them.
-At first, his Sicilian campaign was an easy triumph; he was welcomed as a liberator in every Greek city on his way, even receiving the title of king (basileus) of Sicily.
+Pyrrhus could not let them take the whole island, as it would have compromised his ambitions in the western Mediterranean, and so declared war.
 The Carthaginians lifted the siege of Syracuse before his arrival, but he could not entirely oust them from the island as he failed to take their fortress of Lilybaeum.
-His harsh rule, especially the murder of Thoenon, whom he did not trust, soon led to a widespread antipathy among the Sicilians; some cities even defected to Carthage.
-In 275, Pyrrhus left the island before he had to face a full-scale rebellion.
-He returned to Italy, where his Samnite allies were on the verge of losing the war, despite their earlier victory at the Cranita hills.
+His harsh rule soon led to widespread antipathy among the Sicilians; some cities even defected to Carthage.
+In 275 BC, Pyrrhus left the island before he had to face a full-scale rebellion.
+He returned to Italy, where his Samnite allies were on the verge of losing the war.
 Pyrrhus again met the Romans at the Battle of Beneventum.
 This time, the consul Manius Dentatus was victorious and even captured eight elephants.
 Pyrrhus then withdrew from Italy, but left a garrison in Tarentum, to wage a new campaign in Greece against Antigonus II Gonatas of Macedonia.
-His death in battle at Argos in 272 forced Tarentum to surrender to Rome.
-Since it was the last independent city of Italy, Rome now dominated the entire Italian peninsula, and won an international military reputation.
+His death in battle at Argos in 272 BC forced Tarentum to surrender to Rome.

 Punic Wars and expansion in the Mediterranean

 First Punic War (264–241 BC)

-Rome and Carthage were initially on friendly terms; Polybius details three treaties between them, the first dating from the first year of the Republic, the second from 348.
-The last was an alliance against Pyrrhus.
-However, tensions rapidly built up after the departure of the Epirote king.
-Between 288 and 283, Messina in Sicily was taken by the Mamertines, a band of mercenaries formerly employed by Agathocles.
-They plundered the surroundings until Hiero II, the new tyrant of Syracuse, defeated them (in either 269 or 265).
-Carthage could not let him take Messina, as he would have controlled its strait, and garrisoned the city.
+Rome and Carthage were initially on friendly terms, lastly in an alliance against Pyrrhus, but tensions rapidly rose after the departure of the Epirote king.
+Between 288 and 283 BC, Messina in Sicily was taken by the Mamertines, a band of mercenaries formerly employed by Agathocles.
+They plundered the surroundings until Hiero II, the new tyrant of Syracuse, defeated them (in either 269 or 265 BC).
 In effect under a Carthaginian protectorate, the remaining Mamertines appealed to Rome to regain their independence.
-Senators were divided on whether to help them or not, as it would have meant war with Carthage, since Sicily was in its sphere of influence (the treaties furthermore forbade the island to Rome), and Syracuse.
-A supporter of war, the consul Appius Claudius Caudex (Caecus' brother) turned to one of the popular assemblies to get a favourable vote by promising plunder to the voters.
+Senators were divided on whether to help.
+A supporter of war, the consul Appius Claudius Caudex, turned to one of the popular assemblies to get a favourable vote by promising plunder to the voters.
 After the assembly ratified an alliance with the Mamertines, Caudex was dispatched to cross the strait and lend aid.